 Chinese Rare Books & Special Collections

-Thanks to active collection efforts by Chinese studies faculty and the library from 1902 when the Chinese Department and Chinese Library were established, most special collections at Starr East Asian Library are Chinese-language rare books and other special materials.
-Chinese rare books and special collections at the library include family histories, local histories, individual collected (literary) works, oracle bones, legal histories, and Collection of China's spring 1989 democracy movement, among many others.
-Materials and documents on Qing and modern China accounts for a very significant portion of the collections.
-A great number of materials are unique items held nowhere but at Columbia.
+Thanks to active collection efforts by Chinese studies faculty and the library from 1902 when the Chinese Department and Chinese Library were established, most special collections at the library are Chinese-language rare books and other special materials.
+They include various types/genres, ranging from oracle bones, jade book, paintings, manuscripts, genealogies, local histories, family histories, to individual collected works and legal histories.
+Materials and documents on Qing and modern China on paper format account for a very significant portion of the collections.
+A great number of materials are unique items held nowhere but at the library.

 Many special collections of significant nature, however, have not been processed.
 The following are examples of unprocessed collections:

 - Wen-Chung Chou Papers

 - Papers of China Institute in America